Wondering where to eat after your visit to the Louvre Museum? Our guide to the best Paris restaurants near the Louvre will help you decide!

 Brasserie du Louvre

-Brasserie du Louvre. a Paul Bocuse restaurant at the 5-star Hotel du Louvre located directly across Rue de Rivoli from the Louvre, features a tranquil, almost secluded terrace across from Place Colette and Palais Royal.
+Brasserie du Louvre, a Paul Bocuse restaurant at the 5-star Hotel du Louvre located directly across Rue de Rivoli from the Louvre, features a tranquil, almost secluded terrace across from the plaza near the Palais Royal - Musee du Louvre metro station - ideal for people-watching.

 Le Fumoir